 You may be wondering why you continue to feel terrible, even though you’ve been “treated” for Lyme disease.
 When Lyme is detected and addressed early on it can often have positive outcomes.
-However, when someone’s Lyme remains undiagnosed or untreated it will turn into Chronic Lyme (or sometimes referred to as post-treatment Lyme disease) over time.
+That is not always the case, though.
+When someone’s Lyme remains undiagnosed, untreated, or not treated correctly, it is more likely to turn into Chronic Lyme (or sometimes referred to as post-treatment Lyme disease).

 Sometimes early treatment will still result in chronic and lasting Lyme symptoms.
 These chronic Lyme symptoms are often more severe than that of the early-stage Lyme, and become more and more challenging to effectively manage.
 In addition to these chronic symptoms, many continue to suffer because of Lyme co-infections.

 Keep reading to learn more about what Lyme co-infections are and why your Lyme symptoms may continue to persist even though you have received “treatment.”